 Recent updates include a few more pictures of the elusive 1981 ATC 250R that were submitted into the photo gallery as well as some great pics of a 1986 250R out of New Hampshire.
-Also working on a page dedicated to Ricks 250R Restoration Project, you can witness the progress of the restoration and post comments or questions.
-I've also revived the 250R message board under a new format, each post must be approved manually.

 I have had too many problems with junk being posted in the past, we'll see how this new format works out.
 There's nothing worse than having to sift through nonsense not related to off road ATC's.
 You can also check out some other sources for 3 wheeler parts

 I also fixed up a few problems on Rick's restoration page as well.
 I also added a basic electrical troubleshooting page with 250R wiring schematics.

 Oh yeah... thanks for the recent pics...
 I hope to add them asap along with a better ATC classified ad system....
 Please make it a point to give us a like on Facebook, Google Plus, Twitter, or Tumbler using the buttons below.

 We have listed out some part suppliers here.
 They are not listed in any particular order, nor is any one supplier preferred over any other.

 Our list consists of a mix of OEM providers as well as the stores focusing on the aftermarket bolt-on products.

 When it comes to genuine, original parts, Honda continues to support much of the 250R, but has begun to discontinue some of the items as they run out of stock.
 In the event of obsolete items, used parts become the primary option and eBay is usually a great place to turn for these.